WillySchu/monitor/README.md

 ## Requirements:

-check mongodb server
+### check mongodb server

+Periodically ping the mongodb server to ensure that it's alive.
+Could set up a dumby collection to hit for this.

-check angular app
+### check angular app

-check marketing site
+### check marketing site

+Hit the marketing site to ensure that it's up

-check refresh tokens
+### check refresh tokens

+Make sure the refresh token worker is alive and is actually, correctly refreshing auth tokens

-check node server
+### check node server

+Hit a route on the node server for this.
+Probably create a new socket connection?

-check quota usage
+### check quota usage

+Pull quota usage out of redis and display it to give an accurate view of how many requests have been used and how many are left, per company and overall.

-stretch: cloudwatch integration
+### stretch: cloudwatch integration